You're reading

 Treat content health as an operating discipline

-The biggest mistake I see is treating content health as problem for the comms team.
-It is not.
-It is an operational one.
+A biggest mistake I see right now is treating content health as problem only for the comms team.
+We used to be able to get away with thinking like that but it has become an operational one.

 A healthy content operation has: